Quality and Safety in Emergency Medicine

 Continuous Measurement of Quality and Safety in the Emergency Department.
 (20 min)

-Root Cause Analysis.
+Update on Root Cause Analysis.
 (20 min)

 A Bellou